ReSurfEMG/ReSurfEMG/README.md

      `conda env create -f environment.yml`.
    * Linux users can create their own environment by hand.

-2. Open a notebook in researcher_interface and interactively run the cells.
+2. Open a notebook (we use [Jupyter notebooks](https://jupyter.org/try-jupyter/retro/notebooks/?path=notebooks/Intro.ipynb)) in researcher_interface folder and interactively run the cells.
+You can use the command `jupyter notebook` to open a browser window on the folders of notebooks.
 Note, if you run with an installed library import appropriately

 ## Generating documentation